ibm-cloud-docs/dns-svcs/logging.md

 - `"Linked DNS zone <zone ID> under instance <instance ID> is approved by zone owner"` - indicates that a request to link a zone was approved.

-- `"The permitted network <VPC ID> on linked dns zone <zone ID> under instance <instance ID>"' is removed by zone owner` - indicates that a previously allowed linked zone has been revoked.
+- `"The permitted network <VPC ID> on linked dns zone <zone ID> under instance <instance ID>" is removed by zone owner` - indicates that a previously allowed linked zone has been revoked.

 ### health_check_event logs
 {: #analyzing-health-check-event-logs}